 — Rudolf Steiner

-Now go a step further: Imagine a polytheistic universe in which a vast host of gods is arranged in ranks extending from a lowly group of gods just slightly higher than mankind, upward through rank upon rank of deities each more spiritual and powerful than mankind.
+Now go a step further: Imagine a polytheistic universe in which a vast host of gods is arrayed in ranks extending from a lowly group of gods just slightly higher than mankind, upward through rank upon rank of deities each more spiritual and powerful than the last.

 Ok?
 Now imagine a spiritualistic system consisting of prayers, meditations, and mental/spiritual exercises that enable human beings to gain knowledge of the gods, their ranks, and their abodes — what we might call “higher worlds.”

 One more step: Imagine that the spiritualistic system enables us not only to know about the gods but also to commune with them and gain the blessings they can bestow.